Back

 Details:

-Since the divisor in the problem has digits out to the hundredths place value, we need to multiply both the divisor and dividend by 100.
-This will make the divisor an integer but will not change the final answer of our division problem.
+Since the divisor in the problem has digits out to the hundredths place value, you need to multiply both the divisor and dividend by 100.
+This will make the divisor an integer but will not change the final answer of the division problem.

 There are three lines of equations.
 The top line is 25 divided by 4.35.
 The middle line is (100 times 25) divided by (100 times 4.35).
 The third line is 2500 divided by 435.
 On this third row, under the number 2500 is an arrow showing the decimal point for 25 moved two digits to the right and was filled in by two zeros.
 It also shows an arrow from the original location of the decimal point of 4.35, pointing two spaces to the right making it 435.